truffle-box/filecoin-box/README.md

 ### Optionally running the Filecoin Ganache GUI

-An alternative to running Filecoin Ganache via the CLI is to use the Filecoin Ganche UI version.
-As per the screenshot below, this exposes all the core Filecoin elements as tabs which is particularly useful if you're just starting out.
+An alternative to running Filecoin Ganache via the CLI is to use Filecoin Ganche UI.
+As per the screenshot below, this exposes all the core Filecoin protocol elements as tabs which is particularly useful if you're just starting out.

 ![filecoin-ganache-ui](screenshots/filecoin-ganache-ui.png)

-Filecoin Ganche UI can be installed via the following...
+Filecoin Ganche UI can be installed and run via the following...

 ```
 git clone https://github.com/trufflesuite/ganache